novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 There are **two ways of selecting objects from diagram to represent them on an interface**.

-1- Selecting type of data and searching object title or id:
+1- Selecting type of data from the wizards menu and searching object by title or id on the window that pops up:
 ![enter image description here](http://img.pyplan.org/UI_sele_obje_op1.png)

-2- Use one widget to expose diagram and pressing <kbd>click+Shift</kbd> drag and drop the objet into a new widget:
+2- Use one widget to expose influence diagram and ,pressing <kbd>click+Shift</kbd>, drag and drop the objet you want to be repsentred into a new widget:

 ![enter image description here](http://img.pyplan.org/UI_sele_obje_op2.png)